michaelNGV/zabbix-api/README.md

 # zabbix-api
-zabbix-api for Kotlin and hopefully Java too.
+Zabbix API wrapper for Kotlin and hopefully Java too.

 https://www.zabbix.com/wiki/doc/api

 https://www.zabbix.com/documentation/5.0/manual/api/reference/user/login

-##Info
+## Info
 This package is based on hengyunabc's but:
 - Rewritten in Kotlin.
 - Removed superfluous layers of builders, factories and incremental construction that for some reason always go with Java.